Route Providers

 Let’s illustrate why this architecture is nice with an example.
 Valhalla can generate responses in multiple formats.
 The default is its own JSON format, but it also has more compact Protobuf and (much) more verbose OSRM serializers.

 The OSRM serializer is the one that’s typically used for navigation use cases, so with a single RouteResponseParser implementation, we can parse responses from a Valhalla server or an OSRM server!
-In fact, we can also parse responses from the Mapbox Directions API too!
-Both Valhalla and Mapbox have OSRM serializers that add a few extra fields which are useful for navigation applications.
-The OSRM parser in the core of Ferrostar handles all of these “flavors” gracefully.
+In fact, we can also parse responses from the Mapbox Directions API or GraphHopper (in certain modes), as they offer OSRM-compatible responses.

 OSRM parser in hand, all that we need to do to support these different APIs is a RouteRequestGenerator for each.
-All three speak HTTP, but they have different request formats.
+While all services mentioned are HTTP-based, each has a different request format.
 Writing a RouteRequestGenerator is pretty easy though.
-Request generators return a sum type (enum/sealed class) indicating the type of request to make (only HTTP POST is supported at this time) and associated data like the URL, headers, and request body.
+Request generators return a sum type (enum/sealed class) indicating the type of request to make and associated data like the URL, headers, and request body.

 Here’s a sequence diagram illustrating the flow of data between components.
 Don’t worry too much about the internal complexity; you’ll only interface with FerrostarCore at the boundary.